jupyter-book/jupyter-book/docs/start/create-content.md

 ## Supported file formats

 After following [](init.md), our book has a `myst.yml` that contains some metadata including a title, description, and an author list.
 Let's now add some content!
-The MyST engine that powers Jupyter Book supports a few different file formats for authoring content:
+The MyST Document Engine that powers Jupyter Book supports a few different file formats for authoring content:

 - MyST Markdown `.md`
 - Jupyter Notebook `.ipynb`